 Please note: the guide has been created for our Marine Life of Victoria project, but the steps for joining iNaturalist still apply.
 Your sea slug images will automatically be added to the Census if they meet the criteria (a sea slug taken anywhere along the Victorian coast during Census times).

-Visit the summer census project page
+Visit the winter census project page

 Remember, you don’t need an iNaturalist account to check them out- although we strongly encourage you to join in on the fun!
 Having our data on iNaturalist allows the project founders to compare data from Censuses held around the country, as well as providing open access to the images that are being submitted.